-(a) In solicitations for supplies and services, except FSS schedule solicitations, request offerors to indicate if they will accept payment by Governmentwide commercial purchase card.
-Identify the card brand(s) under the GSA SmartPay program that may be used to make payments under the contract, on the cover page or in SectionL of the solicitation.

-(b) For FSS schedule contracts, identify the card brand(s) under the GSA SmartPay program that may be used to make payments under the contract in the contract award letter.

-(c) For orders placed by GSA, you may authorize payment by Governmentwide commercial purchase card only for orders that do not exceed \$100,000 (see GSA Order, Guidance on Use of the Credit Card for Purchases (CFO 4200.1)).

-(d) Consider requesting offerors to designate different levels for which they may accept payment by Governmentwide commercial purchase card, for example:
+- (a) In solicitations for supplies and services, except FSS schedule solicitations, request offerors to indicate if they will accept payment by Governmentwide commercial purchase card.
+Identify the card brand(s) under the GSA SmartPay program that may be used to make payments under the contract, on the cover page or in SectionL of the solicitation. - (b) For FSS schedule contracts, identify the card brand(s) under the GSA SmartPay program that may be used to make payments under the contract in the contract award letter. - (c) For orders placed by GSA, you may authorize payment by Governmentwide commercial purchase card only for orders that do not exceed \$100,000 (see GSA Order, Guidance on Use of the Credit Card for Purchases (CFO 4200.1)). - (d) Consider requesting offerors to designate different levels for which they may accept payment by Governmentwide commercial purchase card, for example:

-"If awarded a contract under this solicitation, the offeror agrees to accept payment by Governmentwide commercial purchase card for orders of:
+"If awarded a contract under the is solicitation, the offer or agrees to accept payment by Go vernmentwide o commercia purchase card for orders of:

 \$2,500 or less

 \$25,000 or less

 \$50,000 or less

-\$100,000 or less
+\$100,000 or les